 Some artists, like the J-Rock outfit B’z (one of the best-selling artists in the world) are perfectly capable of making a strong statement in three and a half minutes.
 It’s worth learning from their example if you think a two-minute guitar solo is a good idea (tip: It isn’t if you’re writing for the masses).

 That’s right, you can still make a statement in three and a half minutes, no matter what anyone tells you.
 You can create an epic anthem that doesn’t have a longer playtime.
-Don’t get me wrong – I’m a fan of longer classic rock songs like “Layla” and “Stairway to Heaven”, but I’m not sure these songs would make it on mainstream radio today.
+Don’t get me wrong – I’m a fan of longer classic rock songs like “Layla” and the banned song “Stairway to Heaven”, but I’m not sure these songs would make it on mainstream radio today.

 Play nice with program directors, A&R reps, talent seekers, and so forth.
 Even those that might be inclined to give you a chance won’t if your song drones on for five minutes.
 Maybe in a rare instance they’ll still come to you with a proposal, but they’ll probably want to alter your music or create listener-friendly radio edits.

 If your song is under three and a half minutes, it’s an instant checkmark.
 Influencers should at least give the first 30 seconds of your song a chance if you pass the first test.